DeterminateSystems/riff/README.md

 ## Example usage

 In this example, we'll build the [Tremor project][tremor] from source.
-Tremor has some native dependencies, such as [OpenSSL] and the [Protobuf] compiler, without which commands like `cargo build` and `cargo run` are doomed to fail. fsm provides those dependencies automatically, without you needing to install them in your regular environment:
+Tremor has some external dependencies, such as [OpenSSL] and the [Protobuf] compiler, without which commands like `cargo build` and `cargo run` are doomed to fail. fsm provides those dependencies automatically, without you needing to install them in your regular environment: